oracle/javavscode/README.md

 Oracle Java Platform extension provides Test Explorer view which allows to run all tests in a project, examine the results, go to source code and  run particular test.
 ![Test Explorer](vscode/images/Test_explorer.png)

-## Supported Options

-* __jdk.jdkhome__ - path to the JDK, see dedicated section below
-* __jdk.verbose__ - enables verbose extension logging

 ## Selecting the JDK

-The user projects are built, run and debugged using the same JDK which runs the Oracle Java Platform extension.
-The JDK is being searched in following locations:
+The JDK to build, run and debug projects is being searched in the following locations:

+- `jdk.project.jdkhome` setting (workspace then user settings)
 - `jdk.jdkhome` setting (workspace then user settings)
-- `java.home` setting (workspace then user settings)
 - `JDK_HOME` environment variable
 - `JAVA_HOME` environment variable
 - current system path